What is C-Section (Cesarean Section) Delivery?

 • Postoperative Care: The mother will receive pain management and guidance on postoperative care.
 She is advised to take it easy, avoid heavy lifting, and follow any instructions provided by the medical team.

-Indications of C-Section Delivery
+What are the Indications of C-Section Delivery?

 • Placenta Previa: Placenta previa occurs when the placenta covers the cervix, posing bleeding risks during labour.
-A C-section may be performed to avoid potential complications.

 • Placental Abruption: Placental abruption is when the placenta detaches from the uterine wall before delivery, leading to significant bleeding and endangering both mother and baby.